 Yes, business life has been rough.
 Yes, some managers have been or always have been ineffective, unethical, or self-centered.
 Employees must learn to extend or accept the olive branch to move beyond trust-breaking events.

 Key Growth Area: Address with the appropriate person how their actions betrayed trust.
 Develop a plan to move forward.
 Forgive.

 Employees must learn to extend or accept the olive branch to move beyond trust-breaking events

-The complexities of business problems require employees to step up to identify solutions without prompting.
+The complexities of business problems require employees to step up to identify solutions without prompting from HR generalists and managers.
 Going one step further, taking initiative also means identifying a problem that needs a solution.
 Employees can’t wait for managers to identify a problem needing attention.

 Key Growth Area: Stop waiting for an invitation to do great work or share ideas.